 Referring a case of concern

-The LSCB Business Manager, Central Bedfordshire Safeguarding Children Board: Phillipa Scott (0300 300 6455) is available for further advice.
+The Central Bedfordshire Safeguarding Children Board Business Manager: Phillipa Scott (0300 300 6455) is available for further advice.

-Send the request to the LSCB Business Support Officer email@example.com.
+Send the request to the CBSCB Business Support Officer email@example.com.